kapenike/ddImages/README.md

 - BUGS
 	- [ ] Head feature to prevent infinite loops in getRealValue will also prevent the same variable path from being printed twice within the same line

-- TO CONSIDER
-	- [ ] Parsed path value now contains logic for determining path only reference values, but create_ui converts and uses this as an integer for path depth search `depth_value`.
-This logic can be removed for use of the simpler pointer value within a path datas returned real results ... but would lose access to using an integer to access specific depth values within a long chain.
-Will this feature ever be needed?
-Will create ui use those features if they do exist?